svaderia/dotfiles/README.md

 * Add what I installed via brew, if it contains something I use for my terminal, I can reinstall it.
 * Explore Tmux
 * Explore SSH Config
+* I might want to switch to SSH-keys for Github